swiss-art-research-net/metaphacts-community/README.md

 * `metaphacts-platform` - core metaphacts platform;
 * `project` - all build related artifacts (SBT script, Webpack config, etc);
-* `configurations` - build configuration files for compiling the platform with different extensions;
 * additional extension folders - extensions for backend services and/or frontend components.

 For the frontend we are using Yarn for dependency management, Webpack for bundling.